Lynching of Jesse Washington: Analysis and legacy

 After the practice of lynching was suppressed in central Texas, it received little attention from local historians.
 However, Waco developed a reputation for racism—propagated in part by American history textbooks—to the vexation of the city's white residents.
 In the years following the lynching, African Americans often held Waco in disdain, and some viewed the 1953 Waco tornado outbreak as divine retribution.
 White leaders of Waco took a non-violent approach in response to demonstrations during the Civil Rights Movement, possibly owing to a desire to avoid stigmatizing the city again.

 Blues musician Sammy Price recorded a version of "Hesitation Blues" that referenced Washington's lynching.
 Price lived in Waco as a child, possibly at the time of Washington's death.
 Waco-based novelist Madison Cooper featured a lynching, thought to be based on Washington's death, as a key event in his 1952 novel Sironia, Texas.

 In the 1990s, Lawrence Johnson, a member of Waco's city council, viewed pictures of the Washington lynching at the National Civil Rights Museum, and began to lobby for a monument to the lynching.
 In 2002, Lester Gibson, another member of the city council, proposed that a plaque be installed at the courthouse where Washington was lynched.
 He further stated that the plaque should carry an apology from the city.
 The ideas were discussed, but were not developed.
 In the 2000s, the idea of a memorial was revived by a McLennan County commissioner and the Waco Chamber of Commerce; the Waco Herald Tribune has editorialized in support of a historical marker on the site of the lynching.
 Some descendants of Fryer objected to the proposed memorial.
-On the centenary of the lynching, May 15, 2016, the mayor of Waco apologized in a formal ceremony to Washington's relatives and issued a proclamation condemning Washington's lynching and noting the anniversary of the event.
+On the centennial of the lynching, May 15, 2016, the mayor of Waco apologized in a formal ceremony to Washington's relatives and issued a proclamation condemning Washington's lynching and noting the anniversary of the event.
 A historical marker is being erected at the site.

-On February 12, 2023, a racially diverse crowd of more 300 people, including those who have worked on the Jesse Washington marker for the past seven years, gathered on Third Street in front of Waco City Hall.
-It was the same ground where a crowd of thousands gathered in May 1916 to watch the torture and burning of Washington, a 17-year-old Black field hand.

-Those unveiling the marker included relatives of Washington, who had been convicted in a hasty trial for raping and killing a white woman.
-Joining them were relatives of Sank Majors, a Black man who was seized by a mob in 1905 while waiting retrial on rape charges and hanged from the Washington Avenue Bridge.
+Those unveiling the marker included relatives of Washington.
+Joining them were relatives of Sank Majors, a black man who was seized by a mob in 1905 while waiting retrial on rape charges and hanged from the Washington Avenue Bridge.

 In the 2018 film BlacKkKlansman, Harry Belafonte portrays a witness to the lynching who describes the event to a civil rights rally in 1970s Colorado Springs.